“Always be prepared to make a defense to any one who calls you to account for the hope that is in you,

 yet do it with gentleness and reverence” (1 Pet 3:15)

 From our experience, we have found that more people would come to the Catholic Church, and those who are Catholic would remain Catholic, if only they had someone to answer their questions.
 That is why we have a Catholic Q&A column in each Sunday's bulletin.
-If you have a question about Catholicism, feel free to contact Norm Hayden, or stop by the parish office in the Family Life Center.
+If you have a question about Catholicism, feel free to stop by the parish office in the Family Life Center.
 Someone from the parish staff will answer your question in the bulletin, but your name will be anonymous.

 The first 120 Q&A's from the Q&A column have been added to our website.
 Minor changes have been made to grammar, spelling, and content.
 The first 20 are on this page.
 Also see: